xdevguild/buildo-begins/README.md

 6. `buildo-begins send-meta-esdt` - send Meta ESDT tokens
 7. `buildo-begins issue-esdt` - issue new ESDT token
 8. `buildo-begins set-special-roles-esdt` - set/unset special ESDT roles
-9. `buildo-begins mint-burn-esdt` - mint/burn the ESDT token supply (requires special roles)
+9. `buildo-begins mint-burn-esdt` - mint/burn the ESDT token supply (requires `canMint`, `canBurn` roles)
+10. `buildo-begins pause-unpause-esdt` - pause/unpause all transactions of the token (requires `canPause` role)
+11. `buildo-begins freeze-unfreeze-esdt` - freeze/unfreeze the token balance in a specific account, preventing transfers to and from that account (requires `canFreeze` role)
-10. `buildo-begins herotag` - create a herotag and assign it to addres and check addresses of existing ones
+12. `buildo-begins herotag` - create a herotag and assign it to addres and check addresses of existing ones

 What is awesome here is that you don't have to worry about proper nonce, decimal places, or differentiation between the NFT token id and collection ticker.
 The maximum amount of arguments will always be the address, token id, and amount.
 It will differ for each type, but these are maximum.